 - Taxes = relevant business Taxes.

-If your clients are in the top 100 companies or prominent business owners, you may consider the 14 days credit terms.
-After all, it is their Accounts Department that will be paying your invoice, not the Founder.
+However, there are some exceptions to this rule.
+If your clients are among the top 100 companies or are prominent business owners, it may be appropriate to offer a credit window of 14 days, as their Accounts Department will be responsible for paying the invoice, rather than the Founder.

 - Ensure you reinvest 10-20% of your profit to build your cash reserve.

 Let’s face it.
 When it comes to doing business, a cash reserve can help you get out of some sticky situations.
 Excellent cash flow forecasting and management can help scale faster, provide a positive cash flow, and prepare you for emergencies.
 Even in an economic downturn, you can make it through if you have cash.
 The ultimate goal is to increase your sales, which translates into increased reserves and cash flow.
 Monitor your expenses and try to keep them low.
 The higher your costs, the bigger the strain on your cash flow.